peterhinch/micropython-samples/SSD1306/README.md

 font files may be created from standard `ttf` or `otf` files using the utility presented [here](https://github.com/peterhinch/micropython-font-to-py.git).

-Requires firmware dated 1st Dec 2017 or later.
+Requires firmware dated Jan 2018 or later.

 A few users have pointed out limitations in the `Writer` class.
 While it works it is a rather minimal "proof of concept" for the font creator.
 PR's offering